Haugesund: History

 Despite being a fairly young town, the areas surrounding Haugesund were lands of power during the Viking Age.
 Harald Fairhair was the first king of Norway.
-He had his home in Avaldsnes, also known as Homeland of the Viking Kings, only 8 km (4.9 mi) from the present town.
+He had his home in Avaldsnes, also known as Homeland of the Viking Kings, only 8 km from the present town of Haugesund.
 After his death in c.
 940, it is believed Fairhair was buried at Haraldshaugen, a burial mound adjacent to the Karmsundet strait.
 This site is the namesake of the town and municipality of Haugesund.
 The national monument at Haraldshaugen was raised in 1872, to commemorate the 1000th anniversary of the naval Battle of Hafrsfjord in 872.
 The Battle of Hafrsfjord has traditionally been regarded as when western Norway was unified under a single monarch for the first time.